Home > Library > Research Methodology > Discourse Analysis – A Definitive Guide With Steps & Types

 Structure It includes analysing the text’s structure and organisation, including sentences, paragraphs, and their context.

-Culture It includes an in-depth study of communication by using theories of cultural interaction and its codes.
+Culture It includes an in-depth study of communication, utilising theories of cultural interaction and its associated codes.

-Discursive statements It includes arguments, perspectives, thoughts of the writer/speaker.
+Discursive statements It includes arguments, perspectives, and thoughts of the writer/speaker.

 How to Conduct Discourse Analysis?

-While conducting discourse analysis, you need to focus on the following points.
+When conducting discourse analysis, focus on the following points.

 • Purpose of the writer